project

 Due to improved detection techniques, we are aware of a large number of chemicals that may be present in our waters.
 In addition, chemical use is increasing.
 It seems no longer possible to assess the removal of all organic micropollutants in in relation to drinking water production and wastewater treatment plants individually.

-A combination of substance-based monitoring with so-called ‘effect-based monitoring tools (also known as bioassays, or bioanalytical tools) can provide a better view on the presence of (mixtures of) potentially toxic micropollutants.
+A combination of substance-based monitoring with so-called ‘effect-based monitoring tools’ (also known as bioassays, or bioanalytical tools) can provide a better view on the presence of (mixtures of) potentially toxic micropollutants.

 The Global Water Research Coalition (GWRC) initiated this project to demonstrate effect-based monitoring tools can be applied in practical settings.
-The project aims to develop user guidance documents for operators and/or local authorities, collect experiences with the use of effect-based monitoring tools from a selection of case studies, and provide documentation on effect-based monitoring in water safety planning to policy-makers.
-Overall, the project’s goal is a more efficient implementation of bioanalytical tools in the Water Safety Plans (WSPs) across the global water sector.
+The project aimed to develop user guidance documents for operators and/or local authorities, collect experiences with the use of effect-based monitoring tools from a selection of case studies, and provide documentation on effect-based monitoring in water safety planning to policy-makers.
+Overall, the project’s goal was a more efficient implementation of bioanalytical tools in the Water Safety Plans (WSPs) across the global water sector.

 Effect-based monitoring